-"Fraudulent CNP Transaction" means a CNP Transaction which is also a Fraudulent Transaction.
+"Fraudulent CNP Transaction" means a CNP Transaction which is also a Inserted effective 1.07.19 Fraudulent Transaction.

-"Fraudulent Transaction" means a Transaction reported to an international card scheme as fraudulent which:
+"Fraudulent Transaction" means a Transaction reported to an international lingerted effective 1.07.19 card scheme as fraudulent which:

 - (a) includes but is not limited to unauthorised payment transactions and authorised payers acting dishonestly; - (b) but excludes Transactions with Cards that were originally established using stolen or false identity information.